Plan B, Step 1: Top 5 Backup Residency Programs

 Belize offers two good choices for how to establish residency in this country—its Qualified Retired Person (QRP) program, which is another competitive retiree visa, and what I refer to as its “just show up” program.

 For the latter, you enter the country on a tourist visa then renew that tourist visa every month for a year.
 At the end of the 12 months, you’re a full-fledged resident.
-It doesn’t get easier than that, and the only cost is the monthly tourist visa renewal (of US$50 a go for the first six months and US$100 a pop the final six months).
+It doesn’t get easier than that, and the only cost is the monthly tourist visa renewal of US$100.

 You don’t need an attorney, you don’t need to show any minimum income, and you don’t need to make any lump-sum investment.
 You do, though, need to remain physically present in Belize that entire first year, while you’re renewing your tourist status month-to-month.

 Every option has its pluses and its minuses… meaning you’ve got to do your homework.

 Here are eight questions to ask about any residency visa you're considering, to help you make an apples-to-apples comparison of your best choices:

 In Panama (where the attorneys made the law), the answer is yes.
 This adds not insignificantly to the cost.
 In most countries, an attorney is not required.
 You can process your application yourself if you’d like.
 We’ve known many who’ve handled their own residency applications, but we don’t usually recommend it, especially if you aren’t fluent in the local language.

 These can vary from a low of about US$500 (in Colombia) to a high of about US$2,000 (in Belize and Panama).
 These are ballpark figures.
 The fees, of course, vary depending on the specific visa you’re applying for.